 Now a days every where in this world rather a small office or big we need to have a network even in a small office we have many computers sharing a single or two printers.
 All this is possible because of networking.
 There are many types of networking one which is in a small office called as LAN as local area network.
-Then there is a kind of networking which is used to connect distant offices means in other words a network in which we can connect LAN of one office to LAN of other office called as WAN.
-Two or more than two LAN combine to make a WAN and the third type is MAN which is more advance than LAN.
+Then there is a kind of networking which is used to connect distant offices means in other works a network in which we can connect LAN of one office to LAN of other office called as WAN.
+Two or more than two LAN combine to make a WAN and the third type is MAN which is more advance then LAN.

 This WAN solutions guide can help you get started.
 It outlines the basic steps in designing an effective wide area network.
-Following this general discussion, four scenarios are presented to demonstrate the process and to illustrate some of the key features of a cost-effective solution.
+Following this general discussion, four scenarios are presented to demonstrate the process and to illustrate some of the key features of a costeffective solution.

 First chapter is all about explaining what are WAN technologies.
-It is an introduction chapter in which I have explained WAN in details, what are the features of WAN and what are the devices used in WAN to make communication possible between two networks.
+It is an introduction chapter in which I have explained about WAN in details and what are the features of WAN and what are the devices used in WAN to make communication possible between two networks.

-Second chapter is all about giving details of what are the technologies used in WAN.
-There are seven main technologies used in WAN such as Frame Relay (a high-performance protocol), packet-switched WAN protocols.
-High Speed Serial Interface (HSSI), Integrated Services Data Network (ISDN).
+Second chapter is all about giving details of what ate the technologies used in WAN.
+There are about seven main technologies used in WAN such as Frame Relay which is all about high-performance, packet-switched WAN protocols.
+Then we have High Speed Serial Interface (HSSI).
+It is all about a network standard for high-speed serial communications over WAN links.
+Then we have Integrated Services Data Network (ISDN).
 It consists of communication protocols proposed by telephone companies to permit telephone networks to carry data, voice, and other source material.
 Further we have Point-to-Point Protocol (PPP).
 It provides router-to-router and host-to-network connections over synchronous and asynchronous circuits.
 Then we have Synchronous Data Link Control (SDLC) & Switched Multi-megabit Data Service (SMDS).
-They are IBM bit-synchronous data link layer protocol and used as high-speed, packetswitched WAN technology.
-The last one is X.25 which is an ITU-T (International Telecommunication Union) WAN communications protocol.
+They are IBM bit-synchronous data link layer protocol and used as high-speed, packet-switched WAN technology.
+The last one is X.25 which is an ITU-T WAN communications protocol.

-Third chapter handles Network devices and it's component.
-First of all we have an OSI seven Layers model.
-Then we have protocols helping in communication, the most important is network architecture and the hardware we use in WAN like modems, access server, repeater, switch, bridges, hubs, routers.
+Third chapter is all about Network devices and its component that it's very important for WAN.
+First of all we have an OSI seven Layer model.
+Then we have protocols helping in communication the most important is network architecture and the hardware we use in WAN like modems, access server, repeater, switch, bridges, hubs, routers.

-Fourth chapter is all about the Transmission Media and the main characteristics of coaxial, twisted pair, fiber optic cable, including the advantage and disadvantage for each.
+Fourth chapter I have explained about the Transmission Media and the main characteristics for coaxial, twisted pair, fiber optic cable, including the advantage and disadvantage for each.
+And also wireless WAN and its technology now adays.

-Last chapter is about the network security.
-I have explained in details the network and about how they have threat for different attacks.
-Also I have explained about the firewall and how they make the network security possible.
-Then I have explained the RSA encryption.
+Last fifth chapter is about the network security.
+Network security is overall security of the information on the network.
+I have explained in detail about the network and about how they have threat for different attacks.
+Then I have explained about the firewall and how they make the network security possible